-There are currently two assets owned by ASPI, with a third nearing completion, all are located in South Africa and targeted to be operational in 2024.
+There are currently three assets owned by ASPI (two are operating), with a fourth under construction, all are located in South Africa.
 These plants are small in footprint and modular in design allowing for rapid capacity expansion.
-A single unit costs between \$25-30m, and can be built in just 9-12 months, providing both accessibility and scale.
+A single unit costs between \$5-30m depending on the size, and can be built in just 9-12 months, providing both accessibility and scale.
 The technology used in these plants is referred to as "Aerodynamic Separation Process" (ASP), which varies from the method of enrichment that would be used for uranium (more on this later).